Boothulla Regeneration Project

 Project Information:

-The Boothulla Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located approximately 60 kilometers north-west of the small locality of Cooladdi, and roughly 110 kilometers west of the major service centre of Charleville in South West Queensland.
-Registered in August 2015, the project covers a substantial area of 72,656 hectares.
-The property, "Boothulla," is situated within the Mulga Lands bioregion and features significant frontage to the Paroo River, as well as Stockade and Cattle creeks.
+The Boothulla Regeneration Project is a Human-Induced Regeneration (HIR) project located on Boothulla station, approximately 60km northwest of the locality of Cooladdi and roughly 110km west of the major service centre of Charleville in South West Queensland.
+Registered in August 2015, the project covers a massive area of 72,656 hectares.
+The property is situated within the Mulga Lands bioregion, an area historically dominated by pastoral grazing.